Oozing Machismo: The best of Razor Ramon

 After running roughshod over WCW, the group was brought to WWE by Mr. McMahon in 2002.
 The trio unleashed hell on the WWE locker room and The Bad Guy set his sights on “Stone Cold” Steve Austin.
 The two battled at WrestleMania X-8 with Austin claiming victory.
 Soon after, Hall exited WWE.

 Though his second tenure in WWE came to an abrupt end, Scott Hall’s influence on sport-entertainment in the final decade of the 20th century cannot be overlooked.
-Although demons often plagued the talented performer, few were better than The Bad Guy when he was on his game, which is why he was a welcomed addition into the WWE Hall of Fame on April 6, 2014.
+Although demons often plagued the talented performer, few were better than The Bad Guy when he was on his game, which is why he was a welcome addition to the WWE Hall of Fame on April 6, 2014.